Blog

 It can be helpful to know that planning authorities must consult with the Environment Agency, and that’s where Ashfield’s working relationships with the right contacts, both at the council and the Environment Agency, can help you get the answers you need sooner.

-We also support homebuyers, giving them the confidence to make an informed decision on whether to proceed with a purchase based on comprehensive flood risk data—we did exactly that for a property buyer in the East Midlands, who subsequently decided not to follow through on the purchase based on our findings.
+We also support homebuyers, giving them the confidence to make an informed decision on whether to proceed with a purchase based on comprehensive flood risk data.
+We did exactly that for a property buyer in the East Midlands, who subsequently decided not to follow through on the purchase based on our findings.

 The flood risk consultants at Ashfield Solutions can advise on potential adjustments that could help you secure planning if flooding is a potential problem.
 This could include adding details of how you’ll incorporate sustainable drainage into your land or around your property.
 Contact our trustworthy team today to get advice on flood risk and acquire a comprehensive Flood Risk Assessment.